codegeny/codegeny-beans/README.md

 String string = personModel.toString(person); // create a generic string representation for person

-int comparison = personModel.compare(person, anotherPerson); // compare person with anotherPerson by comparing fields in the order they were defined (firstName, lastName, birthDate, mainAddress.street, mainAddress.houseNumber...
+int comparison = personModel.compare(person, anotherPerson); // compare person with anotherPerson by comparing fields in the order they were defined (firstName, lastName, birthDate, mainAddress.street, mainAddress.houseNumber...)

 personModel.get(person, Path.of("mainAddress", "city")); // extract person.mainAddress.city

-Diff<Person> diff = personModel.diff(person, anotherPerson, 0.8); // returns a Diff<Person>, see below for more explanation.
+Diff<Person> diff = personModel.accept(new ComputeDiffModelVisitor<>(person, anotherPerson, 0.8)); // returns a Diff<Person>, see below for more explanation.
 ```

 ## The Diff interface